Grand Theft Auto V: Initial release

+Re-release

-Re-releaseGrand Theft Auto V's re-release, similarly, received critical acclaim.
-It is the highest-rated PlayStation 4 and Xbox One game on Metacritic alongside Rockstar's Red Dead Redemption 2, and the second-highest rated PC game alongside several others.Game Informer Andrew Reiner considered the addition of first-person "another significant breakthrough for the series" in the vein of Grand Theft Auto III's shift to third-person from Grand Theft Auto's bird's-eye view.
-GameSpot Mark Walton found that playing in first-person heightened the impact of Grand Theft Auto V's violence, which made him reflect on morality and character motivation more than before.
+Grand Theft Auto V's re-release, similarly, received critical acclaim.
+It is the highest-rated PlayStation 4 and Xbox One game on Metacritic alongside Rockstar's Red Dead Redemption 2, and the second-highest rated PC game alongside several others.

+Game Informer considered the addition of first-person "another significant breakthrough for the series" in the vein of Grand Theft Auto III's shift to third-person from Grand Theft Auto's bird's-eye view.
+GameSpot found that playing in first-person heightened the impact of Grand Theft Auto V's violence, which made him reflect on morality and character motivation more than before.
 VideoGamer.com opined that players feel like inhabitants of the world, rather than "guns attached to a floating camera".
-IGN Dan Stapleton found the game more immersive in first-person, creating a "surprisingly different experience".
+The first-person view, in IGN's opinion, aided immersion and created a "surprisingly different experience".
 VideoGamer.com praised the "finer details" in first-person animations like camera lean when players take corners on motorcycles, or the navigational instruments in plane cockpits.
-Reviewers found playing the game more difficult in first-person, but Game Informer Reiner preferred the challenge.GameSpot Walton thought the graphics improvements made the open world "even more spectacular", especially because of improved spatial anti-aliasing.
-Of the first-person view, he said that "at ground level everything looks bigger and more imposing" because of the improved graphics.
-IGN Stapleton favoured the PlayStation 4 version's graphics over the Xbox One but thought both consoles rendered the game well and maintained mostly consistent frame rates.
-He praised the increased frame rate and graphics options offered in the PC version.
-VideoGamer.com called the console version's frame rate so consistent it was "scarcely believable", although GameSpot Walton cited occasional frame rate dips.
-GameSpot Peter Brown opined that the PC version let players "witness the full extent of Rockstar's admirable handiwork", but noted that it "retains evidence of its last-gen roots ... with simple geometry".
-VideoGamer.com praised the Rockstar Editor's accessibility on PC but criticised some of its limitations, such as camera angle restrictions.
-IGN Stapleton appreciated the PC version's customisable controls, and GameSpot Brown felt that constant switching between the mouse and keyboard and a gamepad was necessary for "the best experience".
-PC Gamer Chris Thursten called the game "the most beautiful, expansive and generous" of the series.
+Reviewers found playing the game more difficult in first-person, but Game Informer preferred the challenge.

+GameSpot thought the improved graphics and spatial anti-aliasing made the open world "even more spectacular".
+They said that in first-person "everything looks bigger and more imposing".
+IGN favoured the PlayStation 4 version's graphics over the Xbox One but thought both consoles rendered the game well and maintained mostly consistent frame rates.
+They praised the increased frame rate and graphics options offered in the PC version.
+VideoGamer.com called the console version's frame rate so consistent it was "scarcely believable", although GameSpot cited occasional frame rate dips.
+They opined that the PC version let players "witness the full extent of Rockstar's admirable handiwork", but noted that it "retains evidence of its last-gen roots ... with simple geometry".
+VideoGamer.com praised the Rockstar Editor's accessibility on PC but criticised some of its limitations and camera angle restrictions.
+IGN appreciated the PC version's customisable controls, and GameSpot felt that constant switching between the mouse and keyboard and a gamepad was necessary for "the best experience".
+PC Gamer called the game "the most beautiful, expansive and generous" of the series.